 Jo Fuller, Percipient, looks at the importance of accounting standards in the hospitality sector, and explains how it has incorporated USALI into Sage Intacct and Sage X3 to drive best practice and create a common framework across the industry.

 The bedrock of any organisation, the accounting function not only processes core financials, but delivers analysis and management insights from which to inform planning and strategy.

-Many hotels across the world have utilised USALI (Uniform System of Accounts for the Lodging Industry) to support a consistent means of presenting operating statements and financials, for many years, in order to support this function.
+Many hotels across the world have utilised USALI (Uniform System of Accounts for the Lodging Industry) to support a consistent means of presenting operating statements and financials, in order to support this function.

 The framework allows hotels to analyse activities of a property according to pre-determined standards.
 Crucially these allow hotel organisations to organise information, measure the assets, provide data to both internal and external stakeholders, including regulators, and then use the insights gained to plan, develop strategies and budget appropriately.

 Typically, this spans pricing, sales, purchasing, cost of goods sold and materials, and cost of staff, to better understand the level of profitability at both a departmental level, for example, bar versus spa, as well as comparisons across different hotels within a group.